LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 Elasticsearch returns greater than 10,000 hits.
 The top hit as well as many others in the search results only contain the search terms "you" and "shape".
 These terms are not found in the same order or proximity to each other as the search query "Shape of you".
 Along with a few articles about the song "Shape of you", it pulls up articles about being in shape or what shape of your face says about you.

-When the match_query is used to search for a phrase, it has high recall but low precision as it returns a lot of loosely related documents.
+When the `match query` is used to search for a phrase, it has high recall but low precision as it returns a lot of loosely related documents.

-### When to use the match_phrase query: When the order and proxmity in which the search terms are found are important(i.e. searching for phrases, lyrics & etc) in improving the relevance of your search.
+#### Searching for phrases using the `match_phrase` query

 Syntax:
 ```
 GET enter_name_of_index_here/_search
 {
   "query": {
-    "match": {
+    "match_phrase": {
       "Specify the field you want to search":{
         "query":"Enter search terms"
    }